Nathnaelc/cs162-test/session_06_flask_1/README.md

 - Research any code that you don't understand.
 - **Commit the code to your PCW repo before you come to class**

-### 2. Answer the following questions with as detail as possible
+### 2. Answer the following questions in a README.md file

 1. In your own words, what is Flask and why it is considered as a microframework?
 2. What are the roles of the following parts in a Flask app: